 NICE DCV is a high-performance remote display protocol that provides customers with a secure way to deliver remote desktops and application streaming from any cloud or data center to any device, over varying network conditions.
 With NICE DCV and Amazon EC2, customers can run graphics-intensive applications remotely on EC2 instances, and stream their user interface to simpler client machines, eliminating the need for expensive dedicated workstations.
 Customers across a broad range of HPC workloads use NICE DCV for their remote visualization requirements.
-The NICE DCV streaming protocol is also utilized by popular services, like Amazon Appstream 2.0 and AWS RoboMaker.
+The NICE DCV streaming protocol is also utilized by popular services, like Amazon Appstream 2.0, AWS Nimble Studio, and AWS RoboMaker.

 There is no additional charge to use NICE DCV on Amazon EC2.
 You pay only for the EC2 resources you use to run and store your workloads.

 With NICE DCV, you do not need to choose between responsiveness and image quality.
 The bandwidth-adaptive streaming protocol allows NICE DCV to provide near real-time responsiveness for your applications without compromising on the accuracy of the image.

 Highly responsive streaming experience allows customers to run graphics-intensive applications remotely without the need for expensive dedicated workstations, or transferring large amounts of data from the cloud to client machines.
 On Linux systems, NICE DCV also enables multiple sessions to share a single GPU, helping customers to save further on server infrastructure costs.

 Multi-OS compatibility and browser based access provides service builders a stable and flexible protocol for streaming applications with support for both cloud and on-premises usage.

 NICE DCV streams pixels and not geometries to ensure customer data privacy.
 In addition, NICE DCV secures both pixels and end-user inputs using TLS protocol to ensure security of customer data.